 He spent a few days showing bored young soldiers how to polish knobs, change lights, and unplug the head.
 The International Space Station was literally being taken apart around them as the Russians prepared to move their part into another orbit.
 One day he was given fifteen minutes to pack his kit and then shipped unceremoniously back to Earth where he was immediately handed his pink slip.
 Only old Stubbsie stayed behind, muttering under his breath about the new recruits and slinging “shit on a shingle” like the pro that he was.

 On the ground Banner drifted forlornly back to his home in Brown County, Indiana where he discovered that he was something of a local hero.
 He rented a small apartment in the village of Nashville, spending a few weeks collecting unemployment, drinking beer, and catching up with old friends.
-When he was offered a job teaching at the high school he didn’t say no and soon after started dating a woman he’d known most of his life, Annabeth Crunkle, a sales technician for Barnacle Bill the Realtor
+When he was offered a job teaching at the high school he didn’t say no and soon after started dating a woman he’d known most of his life, Annabeth Crunkle, a sales technician for Barnacle Bill the Realtor’s local office.

 Novy Mir moved to an orbit on the other side of the world from the recently renamed ISS—once again called Freedom.
 The Russians worked doggedly, as was their style, while new alliances were forged on the planet below.
 Modules were quickly added, scavenged from hangers, museums, and monuments throughout the old USSR.
 Others were whanged together on the fly from the upper stages of booster rockets.
 If things occasionally decompressed, or quit working, you improvised, by god!
 Outer space wasn’t for pansies.